cessig/the-hoptimists/README.md

 ## Stretch Goals

-- hj
+- creating log in and log out for users
+- making application accessible only to logged in users
-- hj
+- Advanced stylization

 ## Technologies Used

-- Node
+- Node.js
 - Express
 - MongoDB
 - Mongoose